MSILycanthropy/rasengan/README.md

 # rasengan

-A small set of shell scripts for running [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to upscale anime.
+A small set of shell scripts for running ffmpeg and [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to upscale anime.

 ## Usage